PLACES 2027 | Host Community Proposal

 Requirements & Responsibilities

 The Host Community will work closely with Washington Trust for Historic Preservation (WTHP) staff to ensure a successful conference.
 In addition, the Host Community commits to important regional and financial support, including sharing recommendations and leveraging connections with hotels, facilities, vendors, and more.
-These commitments are further detailed below.
+These commitments are further detailed below; we also ask for many of this information as it pertains to your community in the application.

 Host Community Responsibilities